Zakir Husain: Author

-Death and funeral
+Death and legacy

 Husain, who had suffered a mild heart attack earlier in the year, was unwell after returning to Delhi from a tour of Assam on 26 April 1969.
 He died in the Rashtrapati Bhavan on 3 May 1969 of a heart attack.
 Vice President V. V. Giri was sworn in as acting president the same day.
 The Government of India declared thirteen days of national mourning.
 His body lay in state in the Durbar Hall of the Rashtrapati Bhavan where an estimated 200,000 people paid their tributes.
 The funeral was held on 5 May 1969.
-He is buried in the university campus of the Jamia Milia Islamia where his body was taken in a gun carriage in a ceremonial funeral procession after the janaza prayers and the national salute being offered in the Rashtrapati Bhavan.
+He is buried in the university campus of the Jamia Millia Islamia where his body was taken in a gun carriage in a ceremonial funeral procession, after the janaza prayers and the national salute being offered at the Rashtrapati Bhavan.
+The United Arab Republic, Syria, Iraq, Libya, Sudan, Nepal, Bhutan and Trinidad and Tobago all declared several days' of mourning.
 Husain's death was mourned in Pakistan as well where flags flew at half mast on the day of his funeral.
 Pakistan's President Yahya Khan sent the Chief of Air Staff of Pakistan Air Force and Deputy Chief Martial Law Administrator Air Marshal Malik Nur Khan as his personal representative to the funeral.
 George Romney, Secretary of Housing and Urban Development, represented President Nixon and the United States whereas the Soviet Union was represented by its Prime Minister Alexei Kosygin.
 The Prime Ministers of Yugoslavia, Afghanistan and Nepal too attended the funeral.
 Up to a million people are thought to have lined the streets as the funeral cortege made its way to the burial ground.
 Husain was the first President to die in office and has served the shortest tenure in office.

-Tomb

 Husain's tomb was built in 1971 and was designed by Habib Rahman.
 Its architecture reflects the influence of Bauhaus aesthetics on traditional Indian styles as seen in its eight curved, reinforced concrete walls topped by rough cut marble which have been inspired by Tughluq tombs.
 These tapering walls stand along a square plan to form an open structure topped by a shallow dome.
 The tomb has no ornamentation but features jalis and arches.
 The graves of Husain and his wife lie under the dome of the tomb.